krzysztofj1234567890/computer-science-basics-tutorials/Kubernetes/kubernetes.md

 * __NodePort__: Exposes the Service on each Node's IP at a static port.
 Kubernetes control plane allocates a port from a range specified by --service-node-port-range flag (default: 30000-32767)
 * __LoadBalancer__: Exposes the Service externally using an external load balancer.
 Kubernetes does not directly offer a load balancing component; you must provide one.
 Used on On cloud providers which support external load balancers.
 Traffic from the external load balancer is directed at the backend Pods.
 The cloud provider decides how it is load balanced.
 * __ExternalName__: Maps the Service to the contents of the externalName field.
 The mapping configures your cluster's DNS server to return a CNAME record with that external hostname value.
 No proxying of any kind is set up.

+ClusterIP:
+- It’s a virtual IP address assigned to a Service.
+- Used for internal communication between components in the cluster (e.g., Pods talking to other Pods via Services).
+- Not reachable from outside the cluster (no public access).
+- DNS Routes traffic from the ClusterIP to the correct backend Pods using kube-proxy and iptables/ipvs.

+NodePort:
+- type of Service that exposes an application on a static port on each Node's IP—allowing access from outside the cluster.
+- Kubernetes assigns a NodePort (or you can set one manually).
+- Each node in the cluster listens on that port.
+- kube-proxy routes incoming traffic to the correct backend Pod via a ClusterIP.

 #### Ingress